sczerwinski/sczerwinski.github.io/_posts/2017-05-15-delegating-android-shared-preferences-in-kotlin.md

 > _There are certain common kinds of properties, that, though we can implement them manually
 > every time we need them, would be very nice to implement once and for all […]_
 >
-> — Kotlin Programming Language Reference
+> — Delegated Properties, Kotlin Programming Language Reference

 The above quotation perfectly conveys our needs.
 And Kotlin offers a solution in the form of [delegated properties](https://kotlinlang.org/docs/reference/delegated-properties.html).